kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-step-functions-terraform.md

 ## .NET Step Functions Serverless API with AWS X-Ray, AWS Fargate and Tracetest

-The use case you'll see in this recipe is based on [this .NET demo repository](https://github.com/aws-samples/aws-step-functions-plagiarism-demo-dotnetcore) that illustrates how to create a basic State Machine based using Step Functions, Lambda and DynamoDB.
+The use case you'll see in this recipe is based on [this .NET demo repository](https://github.com/aws-samples/aws-step-functions-plagiarism-demo-dotnetcore) that illustrates how to create a Basic State Machine using Step Functions, Lambda and DynamoDB.

 The infrastructure will use X-Ray as the trace data store to receive traces from the NET core lambda functions, SAM as deployment framework for the Step Functions and Terraform to provision the required AWS services to run Tracetest in the cloud.